Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Insomnia

-A man having an insomnia
+A man experiencing insomnia

-Hard to believe, but yes, pre-workouts can disturb your sleep cycle, especially if you take them in the evening or night.
+Pre-workouts can disturb your sleep cycle, especially if you take them in the evening or night.

-Here’s why: caffeine increases the norepinephrine and epinephrine content in your body, which gives you mental alertness [4].
+According to reports in the National Journal of Medicine, caffeine increases the norepinephrine and epinephrine content in your body, which gives you mental alertness [4].

 Liver Damage

-Post you may like: Best Liver Detox Supplements
+You May Also Like: Best Liver Detox Supplements

 Frequent Urination and Dehydration